REvolveR: Continuous Evolutionary Models for Robot-to-robot Policy Transfer: Experiments

 \paragraph{RL Algorithms} We use two state-of-the-art actor-critic reinforcement learning algorithms, TD3 \cite{td3} and SAC \cite{sac}, in our experiments.
 We first train both RL algorithms on the source robots until convergence and use the well-trained policy as the expert policy to be transferred to target robot.
 During transfer, both the actor and critic are updated.
 Note that the expert policy performance will be different for the two source robots because \texttt{Ant-leg-emerge} robots have an additional leg and therefore different state space.

-\paragraph{Baselines} We compare our method with the following baselines for learning a policy on the target robot. \begin{itemize} \item \textit{Scratch}: we train policy on the target robot from scratch with the RL algorithm. \item \textit{Direct Transfer}: we initialize the target robot policy with the expert policy on source robot and fine-tune the policy on the target robot. \item \textit{State-only Imitation Learning (SOIL) \cite{soil}}: SOIL is an imitation learning method whose policy optimization goal is to match the state distribution between student and teacher agents.
-In our experiment, the source robot is the teacher and target robot is the student. \end{itemize}
+\paragraph{Baselines} We compare our method with the following baselines for learning a policy on the target robot. \begin{itemize}[leftmargin=3ex,topsep=0ex] \item \textit{From Scratch}: we train policy on the target robot from scratch with the RL algorithm. \item \textit{Direct Transfer}: we initialize the target robot policy with the expert policy on source robot and fine-tune the policy directly on the target robot. \item \textit{State-only Imitation Learning (SOIL) \cite{soil}}: SOIL is an imitation learning method.
+It trains an inverse dynamics model to match the distribution of the next state between the student and teacher agents.
+Then it augments the policy gradient with a term that aims to maximize the probability of the predicted actions from inverse dynamics.
+In our experiments, the source robot is the teacher and the target robot is the student. \end{itemize}

-The above baseline methods are trained for three million RL iterations on the target robots.
-We train our REvolveR for the same three million RL iterations not only on the target robot but on all intermediate robots during evolution.
+The above baseline methods are trained on the target robots for three million RL iterations on the \texttt{Ant-length-mass} and \texttt{Humanoid-length-mass} tasks and one million iterations on the \texttt{Ant-leg-emerge} task.
+We train our REvolveR for the same RL iterations as the baselines in total, not only on the target robot but on all intermediate robots during evolution.
 All methods are trained with five different random seeds.
-The experiment results are illustrated in Tables \ref{fig:gym:combine}\subref{tab:ant:length:mass}\subref{tab:humanoid:length:mass}\subref{tab:ant:leg:emerge} \footnote{We did not use the standard bold-line/shaded-area curves to illustrate the policy performance, because unlike ordinary RL algorithms that are trained on a single robot and have performance vs. time results, our REvolveR is only able to deliver valid target robot performance at the end of the policy transfer. }.
+The experiment results are illustrated in Tables \ref{fig:gym:combine}\subref{tab:ant:length:mass}\subref{tab:humanoid:length:mass}\subref{tab:ant:leg:emerge} \footnote{We did not use the standard bold-line/shaded-area curves to illustrate the policy performance, because unlike ordinary RL algorithms that are trained on a single robot and have performance vs. time results, our REvolveR is only able to deliver \textbf{valid target robot performance} at the end of the policy transfer. }.

-\paragraph{Results and Analysis} Our REvolveR framework outperforms all related baselines by a notable margin in terms of epoch reward, especially on \texttt{Ant-leg-emerge} and \texttt{Humanoid-length-mass}.
+\paragraph{Results and Analysis} Our REvolveR framework outperforms all related baselines by a notable margin in terms of episode reward, especially on \texttt{Ant-leg-emerge} and \texttt{Humanoid-length-mass}.

 On \texttt{Ant-leg-emerge} environment, an interesting finding is that the performance of SOIL is even worse than directly transferring the policy.
-An explanation is that the emerging legs of the source robot have length close to zero and show random behaviors with expert policy.
+An explanation is that the emerging legs of the source robot have length and mass close to zero and show random behaviors with expert policy.
 Though the random behavior does not affect the source robot, it causes it to struggle at the start of training when directly transferred to target robot.